DimaBir/ResNetTensorRT/README.md

 # PyTorch Inference with TensorRT

 This project demonstrates how to perform inference with a PyTorch model and optimize it using NVIDIA TensorRT.
-The script loads a pre-trained ResNet-50 model from torchvision, performs inference on a user-provided image, and optionally visualizes the image and prints the top-K predicted classes.
-Additionally, the script benchmarks the model's performance in different configurations: CPU, CUDA, and TensorRT, providing insights into the speedup gained through optimization.
+The script loads a pre-trained ResNet-50 model from torchvision, performs inference on a user-provided image, and prints the top-K predicted classes.
+Additionally, the script benchmarks the model's performance in the following configurations: CPU, CUDA, TensorRT-FP32, and TensorRT-FP16, providing insights into the speedup gained through optimization.

 ## Author
 [DimaBir](https://github.com/DimaBir)